flancian/garden/done.md

 # done

 - Weird how this was empty :)
-- I guess I write a lot about doing in the future but not about things I've already done.
+  - Or not: I guess I write a lot about doing in the future but not about things I've already done.